Skip to content Skip to footer

 A Jewel of Global Importance

 The Esteros del Iberá is a place that defies simple description.
 It is a sprawling aquatic universe of marshes, lagoons, and floating islands, thrumming with life.
-Here, our Intrepid Travel guide Selva and the Iberá Parklands team Sebastian and Victoria and driver Diego helped our group navigate the waterways, watching capybaras graze lazily on the banks and spotting the rich birdlife which includes hundreds of species, as well as the once endangered March deer and prehistoric looking caymans.
+Here, our brilliant Intrepid Travel guide Selva and the Iberá Parklands team Sebastian Aires, Victoria Torres and driver Diego Pavon helped our group navigate the area.

 A Yacaré caiman basking in the sun on lush greenery in Corrientes, Argentina.